Al-Murphy/koo-lab.github.io/Research.md

 </p>

 <p align="justify">
-	<b>Design principles</b> can help create an inductive bias that guides parameters to learn human-interpretable, biologically-meaningful representations (see Fig. below).
-Towards this, we have previously shown that the downsampling intermediate representations in deep convolutional neural networks (CNNs), a popular AI model for regulatory genomics, directly affects the extent that biological features, such as sequence motifs, are learned in each layer <a href="https://www.biorxiv.org/content/10.1101/362756v3">[1]</a>.
-More recently, we demonstrated that highly divergent activation functions, such as an exponential, encourages CNNs to learn more interpretable representations <a href="https://www.biorxiv.org/content/10.1101/650804v1.abstract">[2]</a>.
+	<b>Design principles</b> can guide parameters to learn human-interpretable, biologically-meaningful representations with an inductive bias (see Fig. below).
+Towards this, we have previously shown that the downsampling intermediate representations in deep convolutional neural networks (CNNs), a popular AI choice for genomics, directly affects the extent that biological features, such as sequence motifs, are learned in each layer <a href="https://www.biorxiv.org/content/10.1101/362756v3">[1]</a>.
+More recently, we demonstrated that highly divergent activation functions also encourages CNNs to learn more interpretable representations <a href="https://www.biorxiv.org/content/10.1101/650804v1.abstract">[2]</a>.
 </p>

  <img class='img-responsive center-block' src="/images/research/representations.png" width="80%" height="80%"/>
 <p align="justify">
 	<sub>Distributed representations recognize features, in this case a grandma and a cat, by integrating partial feature representations from many different neurons.
-On the other hand, local representations only require a single neuron, a so-called grandma neuron, to recognize whole feature representations.
+On the other hand, local representations only employ a single neuron, a so-called grandma neuron, to recognize whole feature representations.
 In genomics, this corresponds to learning whole sequence motifs (local representations) or partial sequence motifs (distributed representations), which are difficult to interpret.
 	</sub>
 </p>